 Every element of my Carnitas Rice & Bean Plate was perfectly seasoned and tasty.
 “Home cooking” is a term that comes to mind.
 The dish was served with two large flour tortillas.
 I especially like that the flour tortillas served at Nopalitos are very thin.

-I should mention that Nopalitos is also well known for their breakfast menu.
+Last of all, I should mention that Nopalitos is also well known for their breakfast menu.
 Next time.

 Comments on Nopalitos Southwestern Cafe?

 Comments on either the Nopalitos breakfast or lunch menu?
 Do you have a favorite dish?

 - 5530 H Street, Sacramento, CA 95819